3. Hawaiian and English in contact

 And Your Pleasures Wela Ka Hao.

+Although the mix of English and Hawaiian words is rather random, it is sufficient to show the creativity in combining two languages in one place.
+There are several Hawaiian words.
 Poi is a traditional Polynesian food made from taro root.
-To prepare poi, taro root is cooked, pounded with water until it becomes a paste.
-A luan or a feast in Hawaiʻi often features poi, fish, pork and chicken.
-“Mountain Dew” refers to moonshine, i.e. illegally distilled whisky.
-The Hawaiian holoku is an outer garment for women.
-Pilikia means ‘trouble, problem, or difficulty’. pau has many meanings including ‘ended, finished, over, all done’.
+To make poi, taro root is cooked and pounded with water until it becomes a paste.
+A luan or feast in Hawaiʻi often features poi, fish, pork, and chicken.
+“Mountain Dew” refers to moonshine, i.e., illegally distilled whisky.
+Holoku is an outer garment for women.
+Pilikia means ‘trouble, problem, or difficulty’.
+The meaning of pau includes ‘ended, finished, over, all done’.
 In the phrase wela ka hao, wela means ‘hot’; ka is a definite article, usually translated as ‘the’; hao means ‘iron’.
-So, the sentence literally means ‘the iron is hot’, but here it means ‘now is the time for fun, whoopee, hurray’.*
+The phrase means ‘the iron is hot’ literally, but it is often used to mean ‘now is the time for fun, whoopee, hurray’.1

 ‘Jesus finished using this kind of story to teach with.’